bobjrsenior/SMBBMAssetBundleLoader/README.md

 ## Setup

 I use Visual Studio 2022  for development although I beleive it can also be compiled via command line.
-Additionally, make sure you setup your enviroment for BepInEx plugin development: https://docs.bepinex.dev/master/articles/dev_guide/plugin_tutorial/1_setup.html
+Additionally, make sure you setup your enviroment for BepInEx plugin development if building for BepInEx: https://docs.bepinex.dev/master/articles/dev_guide/plugin_tutorial/1_setup.html

 ## Configuration

-In the .csproj, there is an element called `<SMBBMDir>`.
-You should edit this to point to your game installation.
+In the .csproj, there is an element called `<SMBBMDir>` and `<SMBDirBep>`.
+If building for BMM, you should edit `<SMBBMDir>` to point to your game installation where BMM is installed.
+If building for BepInEx, you should edit `<SMBBMDir>` to point to your game installation where BMM is installed.
 The project references are determined based on that.
-You will need to have run your game at least once with BepInEx installed for the references to be populated on disk.

-## Post-build event

-The project includes Post-build events that will automatically copy the plugin into "$(SMBBMDir)\BepInEx\plugins".
-That way you can immediately run the game after building is complete for testing.
+There are 2 Visual Studio build configurations:

+1. Release_BMM: Builds a DLL for Banana Mod Manager
+2. Release_BepInEx: Builds a DLL for BepInEx

+Make sure you use the right configuration for your mod loader.